 Currently, pip is supported on Mac OS X and Linux and conda is supported on Mac OS X, Linux and Windows.

 Using pip, make sure all the prerequisites are installed and run pip install pycoalescence.

 If you cannot install via pip, download the tar ball and run python setup.py install.
 The package can also be installed locally, (i.e not to the virtual or system environment) using python installer.py in the module directory.
 Either method requires all dependencies have been installed.
-By default, .o files are compiled to lib/obj and the .so file is compiled to the necsim directory.
+By default, .o files are compiled to lib/obj and the .so or .dylib file is compiled to the necsim directory.

-Make sure compilation is performed under the same python version simulations will be performed in.
+Make sure compilation is performed under the same Python version simulations will be performed in.

 The Simulation class contains most of the operations required for setting up a coalescence simulation.
 The important set up functions are:

 - set_simulation_parameters() sets a variety of key simulation variables, including the seed, output directory, dispersal parameters and speciation rate.

 - set_map() is used to specify a map file to use.
 More complex map file set-ups can be provided using set_map_files() can also be used to customise parameters, instead of detecting from the provided tif files.

 - set_speciation_rates() takes a list of speciation rates to apply at the end of the simulation.
 This is optional.